About the Journal

 LIBER Quarterly provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-To ensure permanency of all publications, this journal utilizes CLOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.
+To ensure permanency of all publications, this journal utilizes Portico to create permanent archives for the purposes of preservation and restoration.

 The Journal fully supports and encourages author self-archiving of all content (sometimes termed 'green' open access).
 LIBER Quarterly is registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are clear.